tdunning/Tutorials/_docs/basic_features/Inviscid_OneraM6.md

 REF_DIMENSIONALIZATION= FREESTREAM_VEL_EQ_ONE
 ```

 SU2 accepts arbitrary reference values for computing the force coefficients.
-A reference area can be supplied by the user for the calculation of force coefficients (e.g. a trapezoidal wing area) with the REF_AREA variable.
-If REF_AREA is set equal to zero, as for the ONERA M6, a reference area will be automatically calculated by summing all surface normal components in the positive z-direction on the monitored markers.
-For this ONERA M6 case SU2 performs a non-dimensional simulation (REF_DIMENSIONALIZATION= FREESTREAM_VEL_EQ_ONE).
-If you wish to perform a dimensional simulation you can pick the DIMENSIONAL option.
-For non-dimesionalization case FREESTREAM_PRESS_EQ_ONE the free-stream values at the farfield will be (pressure=1.0, density=1.0, temperature=1.0).
-For FREESTREAM_VEL_EQ_MACH the free-stream values at the farfield will be (velocity=MACH, density=1.0, temperature=1.0) and for FREESTREAM_VEL_EQ_ONE the free-stream values at the farfield will be (velocity=1.0, density=1.0, temperature=1.0).
+A reference area can be supplied by the user for the calculation of force coefficients (e.g. a trapezoidal wing area) with the `REF_AREA` variable.
+If `REF_AREA` is set equal to zero, as for the ONERA M6, a reference area will be automatically calculated by summing all surface normal components in the positive z-direction on the monitored markers.
+For this ONERA M6 case SU2 performs a non-dimensional simulation (`REF_DIMENSIONALIZATION= FREESTREAM_VEL_EQ_ONE`).
+If you wish to perform a dimensional simulation you can pick the `DIMENSIONAL` option.
+For non-dimensionalization case `FREESTREAM_PRESS_EQ_ONE` the free-stream values at the farfield will be (pressure=1.0, density=1.0, temperature=1.0).
+For `FREESTREAM_VEL_EQ_MACH` the free-stream values at the farfield will be (velocity=MACH, density=1.0, temperature=1.0) and for `FREESTREAM_VEL_EQ_ONE` the free-stream values at the farfield will be (velocity=1.0, density=1.0, temperature=1.0).

 Finally, we discuss some key multigrid options:
 ```